pytorch/pytorch/README.md

 Other potentially useful environment variables may be found in `setup.py`.

 ##### Intel GPU Support
-If you want to compile with Intel GPU support for Linux system, follow these
+If you want to compile with Intel GPU support, follow these
 - [PyTorch Prerequisites for Intel GPUs](https://www.intel.com/content/www/us/en/developer/articles/tool/pytorch-prerequisites-for-intel-gpus.html) instructions.
+- Intel GPU is currently supported only for Linux systems.

+If you want to disable Intel GPU support, export the environment variable `USE_XPU=0`.
+Other potentially useful environment variables may be found in `setup.py`.

 #### Install Dependencies